Showing posts with label am writing. Show all posts

 Here are two of them - perfect for pairing two titles that belong together.
 Read The Curiosity Cabinet first, and move on to The Posy Ring, to see what happens to some of the characters next, and to meet a whole new set of people.
 I love both these images, and for me, they seem to reflect something of the quality of both novels: dual time novels, where nobody goes back in time, but where in some strange way, the present reflects the past within this small Scottish island world.

-How Not To Be A Writer - Part Two
+How Not To Be A Writer - Part Two: School Days

 Here's me, somewhere in the Galloway Hills, playing at Wuthering Heights.
 My companion's name was Andy and he was a gem of a dog, a Sheltie Border Collie cross who, fortunately, combined collie intelligence with sheltie good nature.
 He lived to be eighteen, and was one of the most loveable creatures I've ever known.